Nawang17/momos-client/README.md

 ## Contributing

-Thank you for contributing to Momos.
+Thank you for contributing to Momos!
+This project is for educational purposes and may have bugs or unfinished features.

-Please note that this project is for educational purposes and may have bugs or unfinished features.
+If you encounter issues or have suggestions, feel free to reach out or submit a pull request.

-If you encounter any issues or have any suggestions, please feel free to reach out or submit a pull request.
+Translations can be submitted through [Crowdin](https://crowdin.com/project/momos).

-You can submit translations through [Crowdin](https://crowdin.com/project/momos).
+Special thanks to [altertnative](https://github.com/alternative00) for Korean translations.